 The South Carolina Democratic Party James E. Clyburn Political Fellowship (Clyburn Fellowship) offers leadership, policy, and campaign training to young professionals living in South Carolina.
 The Clyburn Fellowship was created to develop and train the next generation of Democratic leaders.

-Over the course of a year Fellows will meet during five two-day intensive seminars over a twelve-month program.
+Over the course of a year members will meet during five two-day intensive seminars over a twelve-month program.
 Each session will be led by experienced and accomplished national and state facilitators.
-These facilitators will help the participants explore the concepts and challenges of Party leadership.
+These facilitators will help the participants explore the concepts and challenges of party leadership.
 This includes learning proven campaign strategies and developing skills critical to winning elections.
-Ultimately this program shapes Fellows on their way to becoming politicians, campaign managers, fundraising directors and consultants in local, county and state party operations.
+Ultimately this program shapes members on their way to becoming politicians, campaign managers, fundraising directors and consultants in local, county and state party operations.

 The goal of the Fellowship is to develop the next generation of leadership and talent in the South Carolina Democratic Party.
-At the conclusion of the program, each Fellow will be equipped to work in the field of politics that best suits their aspirations.
-They will have abilities vital not only to winning offices but governing as well.
+At the conclusion of the program, each member will be equipped to work in the field of politics that best suits their aspirations.
+Each will have abilities vital not only to winning offices but governing as well.

 The Fellowship is named after one of the most successful Congressmen in the history of the South Carolina Democratic Party.
-James E. Clyburn is currently the Assistant Democratic Leader in the United States House of Representatives, making him the third ranking Democrat in Leadership.
-Previously, Clyburn has served as House Majority Whip, House Democratic Caucus Chairman and Vice Chairman, as well as Chairman of the Congressional Black Caucus.
+James E. Clyburn is currently serving his second term as House Majority Whip in the United States House of Representatives, making him the third ranking Democrat in Leadership.
+Previously, Clyburn served as Assistant Democratic Leader, House Democratic Caucus Chairman and Vice Chairman, as well as Chairman of the Congressional Black Caucus.
 In 1993, Clyburn became the first African-American to serve in Congress from South Carolina since reconstruction.
 Before becoming a member of Congress, Clyburn was extremely active in South Carolina politics.

 We’re looking for a diverse and dynamic group of men and women who are interested in running for office, running political campaigns and developing into leaders in the Democratic Party.
 Applications are sought from individuals who are interested in enhancing their leadership and political skills in order to better serve their communities, constituencies and causes.